 Effects of probiotics on child growth

-This review found a benefit of dietary intake of probiotics in terms of weight and height gain in under-nourished children and possible benefit in terms of weight gain in well-nourished children in developing countries.
-The limited evidence suggests that probiotics have the potential to improve child growth in developing countries and in under-nourished children.
-More research is needed to explore this further.
+This review found benefits in the dietary intake of probiotics in terms of height and weight gain among undernourished children and possible weight benefits among well-nourished children in developing countries.
+Limited evidence suggests that probiotics have the potential to improve children’s health in developing countries and among undernourished children.
+Additional research is needed to explore this topic further.

-Under-nutrition in children can have long term consequences for both individuals and society.
-Previous studies have suggested that probiotic intervention may promote child growth and be used to treat under-nutrition in children.
-This study aimed to evaluate existing evidence of the benefits of probiotics in treating under-nutrition in children, using a systematic review and narrative analysis to account for heterogeneity.
-Twelve studies were included in this review, ten of which were randomized control trials.
-Results showed five trials, conducted in developing countries, to indicate positive effects of probiotics on child growth.
-No significant effect of probiotics on child growth was observed in studies conducted in developed countries.
-More research is required to further explore the impact of probiotics on under-nutrition in children.
+Childhood undernutrition can have long-term consequences for both individuals and society.
+Previous studies have suggested that probiotics can promote growth and be used to treat malnutrition in children.
+This study aimed to assess existing evidence on the benefits of probiotics to treat malnutrition in children using a systematic review as well as a narrative analysis to compensate for the heterogeneity.
+Twelve studies were included in this review, ten of which are randomised controlled trials.
+The results showed that five trials, carried out in developing countries, indicated positive effects of probiotics on a child’s growth.
+No significant impact of probiotics on children’s growth was observed during studies in developed countries.
+Additional research is required to explore in more detail the impact of probiotics on malnutrition in children.